NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Cursebreak Bulwark.md

 * * *

 **Effect** You activate the shield's countermeasures.
-It casts 8th-rank [[Spells/Cleanse Affliction|Cleanse Affliction]] with a counteract modifier of +27 against the triggering curse.
+It casts 8th-rank [[Cleanse Affliction|Cleanse Affliction]] with a counteract modifier of +27 against the triggering curse.